 From the point of view of accounting, accumulated depreciation is an important aspect as it is relevant for assets that are capitalized.
 Assets that are capitalized provide value not only for a year but for more than one year, and accounting principles prescribe that expenses and the corresponding sales should be recognized in the same period according to the matching concept.
 To cater to this matching principle in case of capitalized assets, accountants across the world use the process called depreciation.

-This has been a guide to Accumulated Depreciation Formula.
-Here we discuss how to calculate Accumulated Depreciation along with practical excel examples and downloadable excel templates.
+This has been a guide to Accumulated Depreciation and its definition.
+Here we discuss the formula to calculate Accumulated Depreciation along with practical excel examples and downloadable excel templates.
 You may learn more about Accounting from the following articles –